Rose Island (film)

-Rose Island (L'incredibile storia dell'Isola delle Rose) is a 2020 Italian comedy-drama film directed by Sydney Sibilia.
+Rose Island (L'incredibile storia dell'Isola delle Rose) is a 2020 Italian biographical adventure film directed by Sydney Sibilia and starring Elio Germano.
+The film is based on the true story of engineer Giorgio Rosa and the Republic of Rose Island, an artificial platform, which became a micronation on May 1, 1968, and was demolished in February 1969.

-The film is based on the true story of engineer Giorgio Rosa and the Republic of Rose Island.
 It was released on Netflix on 9 December 2020.

 Plot

 Giorgio Rosa approaches the Council of Europe with a petition to protect and recognize his Island, which he later elaborates was built by him and his friend Maurizio Orlandini.
 The film flashes back to 1968 to show how after passing the state engineering exam, he met with his ex-girlfriend, Gabriella, in Bologna.
 While he drives them home, they are stopped by police because his homemade car lacks license plates.
 They also discover it was never registered.
 He is jailed for the night and bailed out by his father.
 Gabriella is fingerprinted, but not charged, and thus later must deal with having a mark on her record.

 Three months later, he is working for motorbike racer Bruno Spaggiari as an engineer when he sees a billboard showing an oil platform.
 Inspired, he convinces Maurizio who is tired of working in his father's company, to help him build an island just outside the territorial waters and, thus, the legal jurisdiction of Italy, where everyone is free to do as they want.
 With the money that Maurizio has stolen from his father and innovative engineering solutions that drastically reduce the cost of materials, they successfully build an island of their own with a supply of fresh water.
 A cast-away welder with his boat asks for shelter during a storm and becomes the first resident.